wsmontes/Text-to-Speech-Chrome-Extension/README.md

 The extension's source code is open and available for review in our GitHub repository.

+## 🔒 Privacy Policy

+This extension respects your privacy and does not collect any personal data.
+All text-to-speech processing happens locally in your browser.
+See our [Privacy Policy](PRIVACY.md) for complete details.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.